Academy of Health Professions

 - Evidence of the flu vaccine and other immunizations per clinical facility requirements.

-- Due to requirements established by the State of Florida, Board of Nursing and local clinical sites, drug testing during the course of the program and background checks will be required.
+- Drug testing during the course of the program and background checks will be required.